FAQ on Software Licensing

 I build a SaaS application using Elasticsearch as the backend, how does this affect me?

-This source code license change should not affect you - you can use our default distribution or develop applications on top of it for free, under the Elastic License.
+This source code license change should not affect you — you can use our default distribution or develop applications on top of it for free, under the Elastic License.
 This source-available license does not contain any copyleft provisions and the default functionality is free of charge.
-For a specific example, you can see our response to a question around this for the Magento project.
+For a specific example, you can see our response to a question around this at Magento.

 What versions does this change apply to?

-This change only affects the source code — our releases will continue to be free and open under the Elastic License.
-This change will apply to all maintained branches of our software — 6.8, 7.x and master/8.0, and will take place before the 7.11 release is generally available.
+This change only affects the source code — our releases will continue to be open source under the Elastic License.
+The 2021 change, where we moved from Apache 2.0 to introduce SSPL and Elastic License 2.0, was applied shortly before the release of 7.11.
+The 2024 change, where we added AGPLv3 alongside SSPL, is expected to take place before the 8.16 release is generally available.

 Will there be license changes to products other than Elasticsearch and Kibana?

-Does this mean that Elasticsearch and Kibana are no longer Open Source?
+Does this mean that Elasticsearch and Kibana are Open Source again?

 Will Elastic continue to develop open source software?

-Our commitments to the principles of open source have not changed at all over the past decade — we always have and always will value transparency, collaboration, and community.
-Many of our products and projects continue to be under Apache 2.0, including our client libraries, Beats, Logstash, as well as standards like Elastic Common Schema.
-We will also continue to contribute to other open source projects, like Apache Lucene and other projects as we have always done.
+Our commitments to the principles of open source have not changed at all — we always have and always will value transparency, collaboration, and community.
+Beyond Elasticsearch and Kibana, many of our products and projects continue to be under Apache 2.0, including our client libraries, Beats, Logstash, as well as standards like Elastic Common Schema.
+We will also continue to contribute to other open source projects, like Apache Lucene, OTel and other projects as we have always done.

 I’m using Elasticsearch as a service from a cloud provider, how does this change affect me?

-Public cloud providers will need to comply with the Elastic License or SSPL if they wish to provide a version of Elasticsearch and Kibana that is released from 7.11 onwards.
+Public cloud providers will need to comply with SSPL, AGPLv3 or the Elastic License if they wish to provide a version of Elasticsearch and Kibana that is released after this change.

 I'm using Elasticsearch via APIs, how does this change affect me?

 This change does not affect how you use client libraries to access Elasticsearch.
-Our client libraries remain licensed under Apache 2.0, with the exception of our Java High Level Rest Client (Java HLRC).
+Our client libraries remain licensed under Apache 2.0.

 If you have any questions, please reach out to us at elastic_license@elastic.co.